 - You cannot be claimed as a dependent on someone else’s tax return.

-What kinds of retirement contributions are eligible for the tax credit?
+Which retirement contributions qualify for the tax credit?

 The saver’s credit is available to eligible taxpayers who make pre-tax contributions to employer-sponsored 403(b), 401(k), 501(c)(18), SIMPLE IRA, SARSEP or governmental 457(b) plans.
 Also, those who contribute after taxes to traditional IRAs or Roth IRAs and designated beneficiaries of ABLE accounts (tax-advantaged savings accounts for people who develop disabilities before their 26th birthday) may be able to claim the credit.